scalastyle/scalastyle.github.com/custom-rules.markdown

 First, you will need to create a jar containing your custom rules.
 This should contain the classes and a `reference.conf` typesafe config file, which contains the error messages for your rule.

-The sbt, maven and command line support custom rules.
-Please note that this is still in development, and is part of `0.7.0-SNAPSHOT`.
+The sbt, maven and command line support custom rules, since version `0.7.0`.

 ### Creating your jar